Bryan Davies (singer): Career

-In 1963 Davies met Norrie Paramor, a British composer, producer and conductor, who was impressed with the singer's work and was encouraged to return to England in February 1964.
+In 1963, Davies met Norrie Paramor, a British composer, producer and conductor, who was impressed with the singer's work and was encouraged to return to England in February 1964.
 In May that year he recorded with Paramor producing.
 Davies returned to Australia in October and "adopted a more Beatles-influenced style and appearance."
 In February 1967 he re-entered the Sydney charts top 20 with "Alberta", his last hit recording.
 According to Australian musicologist, Ian McFarlane, "by the late 1960s Davies had moved into cabaret and television work."

 Davies took up acting and hosting roles for TV shows and was a cast member on The Mavis Bramston Show (1964–68), and featured in 7 Network's Anything Goes (1968) with Nancye Hayes, Reg Livermore and Johnny Lockwood.
 In July 1979 he took the role of Sebastian in Your Own Thing at the Comedy Theatre, Melbourne.
 He had a guest role in a Matlock Police episode, "What's in It for Me" (1973).
 In 1981 Davies was the presenter of a short-lived Candid Camera-styled game show, Catch Us If You Can.

 Davies worked in The Johnny O'Keefe Memorial Show, alongside other singers from that era including Alan Dale, Vicki Forrest, Barry Stanton and Johnny Devlin.
 He later performed with Roland Storm and Lucky Starr in the Golden Boys of Aussie Rock 'n' Roll show.
 In 1994 Davies had a minor role, as the Barman, in the biographical feature film, Sirens.

 Personal life

-Bryan Davies dated aspiring actress Jacki Weaver from late 1962 after meeting while both performed in a Christmas pantomime, A Wish Is a Dream, at the Phillip Theatre, Sydney.
+Davies dated aspiring actress Jacki Weaver from late 1962 after meeting while both performed in a Christmas pantomime, A Wish Is a Dream, at the Phillip Theatre, Sydney.
 In May 1964 Davies was in London and described to Betty Best of The Australian Women's Weekly how, "[Weaver] wants to be an actress, so perhaps when she finishes school this year she might come over to London with her mother to try her luck."
 Upon his return in October, Weaver observed, "I never liked Bryan's brushed-back hairstyle before, and was always trying to get him to grow it and brush it down at the front...
 I think it's great now.
 And I love all his new clothes – the high-collared shirts, square-toed leather boots, and especially the three-piece suit."

-By November 1975 Davies was married to Tracy and the couple had two children.
+By November 1975 Davies was married to Tracy and the couple had two children and now have two grandchildren.